Lower bounds on entanglement entropy without twin copy

-2pt {\bf Error cancellations}.
-An important aspect of the results presented in Fig. \ref{fig:quera} is that the systematic errors of $S_{AB}^{ X}$ and $S_{A}^{ X}$ are significant.
-However these errors appear to cancel in $1.25(2S_A^X-S_{AB}^X)$.
-This is discussed in Supp.
-Mat. \ref{app5}.
-Note that we do not attempt to understand the nature of these errors here but only notice their approximate cancellations.
-2pt {\bf Applications}.
-Arrays of Rydberg atoms have been proposed for quantum simulation of lattice gauge theories \cite{Zhang:2018ufj,Surace:2019dtp,Notarnicola:2019wzb,Celi:2019lqy,Meurice:2021pvj, Fromholz:2022ymy,Gonzalez-Cuadra:2022hxt, Heitritter:2022jik}.
-More specifically, ladder arrays have been considered as quantum simulators for scalar electrodynamics \cite{Meurice:2021pvj} and their phase diagram have been studied experimentally \cite{floating} and with effective Hamiltonian methods \cite{Zhang:2023agx}.
-These results show a very rich phase diagram and the need to study the regions of parameter spaces where the correlation lengths are much larger than the lattice spacing with possible relevance for the study of inhomogeneous phases and the Lifshitz regime of lattice quantum chromodynamics \cite{Pisarski:2019cvo, Kojo:2009ha}.
-Entanglement entropy considerations play an important role in the tentative designs of hybrid algorithm for collider event generators \cite{Heitritter:2022jik}.
-The method proposed here could be crucial to study extended two-dimensional arrays with possibly a small third dimension in the future.
-2pt {\bf Generalizations}.
-So far Eq. (\ref{eq:main}) has been an unexpectedly successful guess.
-Fig. \ref{fig:3echain} shows clearly the approximate factor 2 relating the height of the peaks of $S_{AB}^{ X}$ and $S_{A}^{ X}$.
-In between the peaks, the changes can be estimated in terms of the bitstring distribution, however we do not have a general argument supporting Eq. (\ref{eq:main}).
-The connection between correlations and purity \cite{Lukin_2019} or the reconstruction of quantum states using a restricted Boltzmann machine based on single-basis measurements \cite{Torlai_2019} could help develop a more general undestanding.
-Another more general perspective can be found in Ref. \cite{floating}, where one can see precise correspondence in the contour plots of the peak height of the structure factors, which can be reconstructed for the $p_{\{ n\} } $ only, and $S_A^{vN}$.
-This makes clear that the $p_{\{ n\} } $ contain all the information necessary to reconstruct $S_A^{vN}$.
+{\it Applications}.
+Arrays of Rydberg atoms have been proposed for quantum simulation of lattice gauge theories \cite{Zhang:2018ufj,Surace:2019dtp,Notarnicola:2019wzb,Celi:2019lqy,Meurice:2021pvj, Fromholz:2022ymy,Gonzalez-Cuadra:2022hxt, Heitritter:2022jik,Bauer:2022hpo,Halimeh:2023lid}.
+More specifically, ladder arrays have been considered as quantum simulators for scalar electrodynamics \cite{Meurice:2021pvj} and their phase diagram has been studied experimentally \cite{floating} and with effective Hamiltonian methods \cite{Zhang:2023agx}.
+These results show a very rich phase diagram and the need to study the regions of parameter spaces where the correlation lengths are much larger than the lattice spacing (continuum limits).
+This has possible relevance for the study of inhomogeneous phases and the Lifshitz regime of lattice quantum chromodynamics \cite{Pisarski:2019cvo, Kojo:2009ha}.
+Entanglement entropy considerations play an important role in the tentative designs of hybrid algorithms for collider event generators \cite{Heitritter:2022jik}.